California Preservation Foundation Online presentation a hit!

 IMPORTANT NEW BOOK BY ALAN HESS

-Experts Frank Lopez, Melissa and Jim Riche, Bob Berg and Steven Biller have signed on to help us obtain photo use agreements, write accurate captions, and edit the final essays and manuscript.
+We must thank Janice Lyle, Sidney Williams, Alan Hess and our fundraisers, Kim and Joe Zakowski, and all of our Task Force members, for the hard work it took to get this published.
+Experts Frank Lopez, Melissa and Jim Riche, Bob Berg and Steven Biller have helped us obtain photo use agreements, write accurate captions, and edit the final essays and manuscript.

 UPDATES ON AN IMPORTANT PROJECT IN PALM SPRINGS